Gaabooo/angular-interview-project-gaabooo/README.md

 - 3rd Step: Open a terminal on the project root directory and run the following commands:
 -- a. "npm install"
 -- b. "ng serve --open"

-### Known Issues:

-- 1) Click twice to open certain date (If one date is open, I have to deselect it with one click and click the date I want to open again). - Priority: Low
-- 2) The colors edition seems to be working wrongly.
-If you create a new reminder and change its colour it would change all the created reminders' colors. - Priority: Medium/High (In Progress)